BartekJimenez/wordstreamApp/docs/readme.md

  ## Conclusion

- I hope you enjoyed the app, please reach out if you have any questions!
+ I hope you enjoyed the app, please reach out to me if you have any questions!
 I tried to make an example app that can 'query' data from python objects stored in memory as opposed to traditional SQL databases.
 I think this was a fun exercise, and I hope you enjoyed reviewing my app!